jdquerales/MilestoneProject_3/README.md

-Keeping in mind that the main challenge in data modeling is balancing the needs of the application, the performance characteristics of the database engine, and the data retrieval patterns.
-I adopted the the philosophy that while designing my data model I would consider the application usage of the data (i.e. queries, updates, and processing of the data) as well as the inherent structure of the data itself.
+Keeping in mind that the main challenge in data modeling is balancing the needs of the application, the performance characteristics of the database engine, and the data retrieval patterns, I adopted the the philosophy that while designing my data model I would consider the application usage of the data (i.e. queries, updates, and processing of the data) as well as the inherent structure of the data itself.
 The database engine used in this project is MongoBD Atlas.
 MongoDB is a source-available cross-platform document-oriented database program.
-Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.
+ Classified as a NoSQL database program,
+MongoDB uses JSON-like documents with optional schemas.

 The **JournalClub** single collection hosted in MongoDB is conformed by